flowerinheart/SparkMlBenchmark/README.md

 ## Advanced Configuration
 If you want to change blas\arpack\lapack(eg. openblas, mkl) or set spark's runtime arguments(eg. SPARK_EXECUTOR_MEMORY) or change result format(eg change traintime measure from s to ms), this section will help your

 ### BLAS
 If you want to set blas to MKL, first you should install mkl in your machine, maybe you have to see [this](https://brucebcampbell.wordpress.com/2014/12/04/setting-up-native-atlas-with-netlib-java/) to achieve that.
-Next you can do nothing because MKL is default runtime blas in this benchmark.
+Next you don't need to do anything because MKL is default runtime blas in this benchmark.

 For F2j blas in netlib-java, set BLAS environment variance to "F2j" in your algorithm's configuration file.

-For other's native blas, you should install it like mkl(your should choice only one) and do nothing
+For other's native blas, you should install it like mkl(your should choice only one) and do nothing else.

 ### spark runtime configure